Storage account overview

 - Shared Key authorization: Use your storage account access key to construct a connection string that your application uses at runtime to access Azure Storage.
 The values in the connection string are used to construct the Authorization header that is passed to Azure Storage.
 For more information, see Configure Azure Storage connection strings.

-- Shared access signature: Use a shared access signature to delegate access to resources in your storage account, if you are not using Azure AD authorization.
+- Shared access signature: Use a shared access signature to delegate access to resources in your storage account, if you aren't using Azure AD authorization.
 A shared access signature is a token that encapsulates all of the information needed to authorize a request to Azure Storage on the URL.
 You can specify the storage resource, the permissions granted, and the interval over which the permissions are valid as part of the shared access signature.
 For more information, see Using shared access signatures (SAS).

 Authenticating users or applications using Azure AD credentials provides superior security and ease of use over other means of authorization.
 While you can continue to use Shared Key authorization with your applications, using Azure AD circumvents the need to store your account access key with your code.
 You can also continue to use shared access signatures (SAS) to grant fine-grained access to resources in your storage account, but Azure AD offers similar capabilities without the need to manage SAS tokens or worry about revoking a compromised SAS.

 Microsoft recommends using Azure AD authorization for your Azure Storage blob and queue applications when possible.

 Copying data into a storage account

 Microsoft provides utilities and libraries for importing your data from on-premises storage devices or third-party cloud storage providers.
 Which solution you use depends on the quantity of data you're transferring.